Intergranular Corrosion Testing (IGC)

 Used primarily for nickel-rich and nickel-chromium alloys, this test exposes materials to harsh environments to assess their resistance to IGC.
 It’s crucial for industries where corrosion resistance is key, like chemical processing and power generation.

-The ASTM G28 test method includes two practices: Practice A (Ferric Sulfate-Sulfuric Acid Test) and Practice B (Copper-Copper Sulfate-50% Sulfuric Acid Test).
-These practices help identify materials that may suffer from IGC and guide the selection of suitable materials for demanding applications.
+The ASTM G28 test method includes two practices: Practice A (Ferric Sulfate-Sulfuric Acid Test) and Practice B (Copper-Copper Sulfate-50% Sulfuric Acid Test), which is a more aggressive test than Method B. These practices help identify materials that may suffer from IGC and guide the selection of suitable materials for demanding applications.

 Conclusion

 Intergranular corrosion testing is a critical part of materials science.
-It helps ensure that materials will stand up to their intended use without failing unexpectedly.
+It helps ensure that materials will withstand their intended use without failing unexpectedly.
 By understanding and testing IGC, we can build safer, longer-lasting products.
+At our ISO/IEC 17025:2017 and ISO 9001:2015-accredited laboratory, we provide expert guidance on implementing these preventive measures based on the intergranular corrosion testing results.
+If you need help selecting the right test method, interpreting results, or qualifying a material for a specific service environment, contact our team at WH Labs to discuss your requirements.

 Related articles